-- In the flight application, the signal lost action is set to "Return to Home" by default. - During a flight mission, after the aircraft is disconnected from the remote controller, the aircraft will continue to fly in the original state.
+- In the flight application, the signal lost action is set to "Return to Home" by default. - During a flight mission, after the drone is disconnected from the remote controller, the drone will continue to fly in the original state.
 It will not perform the "Signal Loss Action" until the flight application displays a warning saying "Aircraft disconnected.".
-During a manual flight, after the aircraft is disconnected from the remote controller, the aircraft will slow down and hover.
-It will not perform "Signal Loss Action" until the flight application displays a warning saying "Aircraft disconnected.". - During the lost action auto-return process, even if the aircraft resumes connection with the remote controller, the aircraft will continue to execute auto-return.
+During a manual flight, after the drone is disconnected from the remote controller, the drone will slow down and hover.
+It will not perform "Signal Loss Action" until the flight application displays a warning saying "Aircraft disconnected.". - During the lost action auto-return process, even if the drone resumes connection with the remote controller, the drone will continue to execute auto-return.